Perspective | Navy and Air Force met on 9/11, which meant football was just a small part of the story

 “The Air Force defense was good,” Arline said.
 “But there are no excuses.
 We didn’t execute.
 We have to get better.”

-Navy’s offense, dating to the last three games of last season, has been atrocious.
-It has now scored 23 points in its last five games — 10 in the first two games of this season.
+Navy’s offense, dating back to the last three games of 2020, has been atrocious.
+It has scored 23 points in its last five games — 10 in the first two games of this season.

 “Back to the drawing board,” Warren said with a sigh.

-They will have a bye week to work on that drawing board before traveling to Houston.
+Navy will have a bye week to work on that drawing board before traveling to Houston.
 The schedule offers no breathers.

-For everyone present this was an emotional day, one to remember.
-For the Mids though, the memories will be bittersweet.
+For everyone present, this was an emotional day, one to remember.
+For the Mids, though, the memories will be bittersweet.